alibaba/pipcook/docs/README.md

 ## Why Pipcook

-With the mission of enabling JavaScript engineers to utilize the power of machine learning without any prerequisites and the vision to lead front-end technical field to the intelligence.
+With the mission of enabling JavaScript engineers to utilize the power of machine learning without any prerequisites and the vision to lead front-end technical field to the intelligention.
 [Pipcook][] is to become the JavaScript application framework for the cross-cutting area of machine learning and front-end interaction.

 We are truly to design Pipcook's API for front-end and machine learning applications, and focusing on the front-end area and developed from the JavaScript engineers' view.
 With the principle of being friendly to JavaScript, we will push the whole area forward with the machine learning engineering.